Baqend/guide/src/topics/push/index.md

 To enable push notifications for iOS devices, you have to upload your production or sandbox certificate to Baqend first.
 [This tutorial](https://help.apple.com/xcode/mac/current/#/dev154b28f09) shows how to enable push notification in your app and how to export your certificate as a *p12*-file.
 To upload your certificate to Baqend, go to the *Push Notifications* section in the dashboard settings.
 Please upload your certificate as a *p12*-file without any password protection.
-Otherwise, it's not possible for Baqend to use it.
+Otherwise, it is not possible for Baqend to use it.

 The sandbox certificate is needed when testing the app directly from Xcode.
 If the app has been published to the app store or should be tested in *TestFlight*, you must upload your production certificate.
-It's currently not possible to use both certificate types at the same time.
+It is currently not possible to use both certificate types at the same time.